-4g.
-23 Report to Council
+Report to Council

-If the Overview and Scrutiny Committee thinks that a key decision has been taken which was not:
+- 4g.
+23 If the Overview and Scrutiny Committee thinks that a key decision has been taken which was not: - a) the subject of a Notice of Key Decision; or - b) the subject of the general exception procedure; or - the subject of an agreement with the Chairman of the Overview and Scrutiny Committee, or the Chairman or Vice Chairman of the Council under Rule 4g.22;

-- a) the subject of a Notice of Key Decision; or - b) the subject of the general exception procedure; or - c) the subject of an agreement with the Chairman of the Overview and Scrutiny it may require the Cabinet to submit a report to the Council within such reasonable time as the Overview and Scrutiny Committee specifies.
+it may require the Cabinet to submit a report to the Council within such reasonable time as the Overview and Scrutiny Committee specifies.
 The report must include details of the decision and the reasons for the decision, the decision maker, and the reasons, if any, for the Cabinet believing that the decision was a key decision.
-The power to require a report rests with the Overview and Scrutiny Committee, but is also delegated to the Monitoring Officer, who will require such a report on behalf of the Committee when so requested by the Chairman of the Overview and Scrutiny Committee or any five Members of the Committee.
+The power to require a report rests with the Overview and Scrutiny Committee, but is also delegated to the Monitoring Officer, who shall require such a report on behalf of the Committee when so requested by the Chairman of the Overview and Scrutiny Committee or any 5 members of the Committee.
 Alternatively the requirement may be raised by resolution passed at a meeting of the Overview and Scrutiny Committee.